-5. In the event that the faculty member refuses to sign a statement to the effect that he/she has read material to be added to his/her file, the appropriate administrator shall notify the Federation President, who shall sign a document indicating receipt of a copy of the material.
-The Federation President will forward a copy to the faculty member.
+- 5. In the event that the faculty member refuses to sign a statement to the effect that he/she has read material to be added to his/her file, the appropriate administrator shall notify the Federation President, who shall sign a document indicating receipt of a copy of the material.
+The Federation President will forward a copy to the faculty member. - B. Faculty Handbook.
+The faculty handbook will not be revised without contract negotiation and bargaining through the Education Excellence Council (EEC) or discussion/approval through EEC.